ThoKat/ADSEE-python/README.md

 ~~*This is not important.*~~

-*This is for quarter 4 project testing code.*
+*This is for quarter 4 project testing code.* :small_airplane:

 ***Good luck and goodbye :+1:.***